Pediatric Process Class

 - identify three common home environment patterns and simple strategies for creating a secure treatment space.

-- identify two effective strategies for engaging family/teacher teamwork, as well as two strategies for dealing with difficult caregivers.
+- identify effective strategies for engaging family/teacher teamwork.